 While there's a lot of specialization in the practice of architecture, I've worked very hard to avoid any specific niche.
 Over the years I've completed projects with a broad range of types, complexities, sizes, and costs.
-This range includes custom homes, restaurants, commercial offices, medical buildings, research labs, and community centers.
+This range includes custom homes, ADU's, restaurants, commercial offices, medical buildings, research labs, and community centers.
 And while this is quite a list, I still design a fair number of residential additions, kitchen remodels, and office tenant improvements.
 These days I guess I'm kinda like the old country doctor in that regardless of the task, people rely on me to get the job done, and I really like that!

 4. Who is your favorite architect?

 While I draw great inspiration from any number of past and current architects and their architecture, my favorite architect is a gentleman named I. M. Pei.
 Mr. Pei has completed wide range of high-profile and very recognizable commissions.
 I revel in the geometric precision and attention to detail in all his work, but what always impressed me most about Mr. Pei was his humility and understated manner.
 Although soft-spoken and reserved, Mr. Pei's work speaks volumes!

 As an architect and designer, I've always been influenced greatly by two things: 1) context and 2) my client.
 On every project I attempt to tailor my work to "fit" seamlessly into both the surrounding context and my client expectations.
 I feel you must analyze and address both in order to successfully complete any project.

 I get asked this question A LOT! and after years and considering hundreds of different projects, I've come to understand that I don't really have a specific "style".
 While I do use historical sources and precedent as a guide, I believe a large part of my job is helping my clients find and develop their own unique style.
 After all, the building they have commissioned is usually a very true reflection of their own values and sensibilities and by extension, a reflection of their style.